 The decision will be based on an assessment of the impact of the non-compliances on the client’s ability to ensure the safety and the statutory rights of its service users.
 Safety includes both risks from errors of commission and errors of omission.

 The time between survey and award of final status is monitored.
-The target is seven calendar weeks for the out-of-hospital based health care practitioners, six calendar weeks otherwise.
+A target is defined for each programme; it can be six or seven calendar weeks.

 The accreditation status for each client is published on IKAS´ website, separately for each accreditation programme; these can be found in the Danish section of the website under the heading “Deltagere i DDKM” (= Participants in DDKM) - look for “Akkrediteringsnævnets afgørelser” (= Accreditation decisions) under each category of healthcare providers.
 For some, but not all, programmes, the full survey report is also published.
 However, as IKAS operates according to the rules for public administration, everyone is entitled to request a copy of any survey report from IKAS according to the Danish Open Administration Act.